 You need to get the contact and insurance information from any other driver involved in an accident.
 While this will be available in a police report, you should still collect this information.
-It will help our Rogers, AR car accident attorneys to begin building a claim or start negotiations for a settlement.
+It will help our team to begin building a claim or start negotiations for a settlement.

 To prove another person was negligent, you need evidence.
 For example, a police report or citation showing another motorist was driving under the influence could be critical evidence for determining fault.
 However, there is a substantial amount of evidence you could gather from the accident scene.

 Photographs will show our accident investigators the position of any vehicles involved, along with the damage they sustained.
 This information will help determine what occurred.
 Pictures of the road conditions will also show if other factors contributed to the crash.